tasket/Qubes-VM-hardening/README.md

    **Whitelists** are checked in ../vms/vms.all.whitelist and ../vms/$vmname.whitelist files, and file paths contained in them must start with `/rw/`.
 A default is provided in ..vms/sys-net.whitelist to preserve Network Manager connections and sleep module list in sys-net.

    **Deployment** files are copied _recursively_ from ../vms/vms.all/rw/ and ../vms/$vmname/rw/ dirs.
 Example is to place the .bashrc file in /etc/default/vms/vms.all/rw/home/user/.bashrc for deployment to /rw/home/user/.bashrc.
+Once copying is complete, the /etc/defaults/vms folder is deleted from the running VM (this has no effect on the original in the template).

+### Where to use: Basic examples

+After installing into a template, simply enable `vm-boot-protect-root` service without configuration.
+Recommended for the following types of VMs: o Service VMs: sys-usb and sys-net. o App VMs: untrusted, personal, banking, vault, etc. This assumes using regular Linux apps without tailored Qubes-specific settings in /rw such as *Firefox, Chromium, Thunderbird, KeePassX, office apps, media playback & editing*, etc. For these and many more, no configuration should be necessary.

+Examples where `vm-boot-protect-root` requires configuration: sys-vpn (see Notes), Martus and Whonix (needs testing).
+Note that VMs sys-vpn and sys-firewall are fairly low-risk VMs so there may not be a compelling reason to use the service with them.

+Examples where -root should *not* be enabled: o DispVMs.
+Sensible option is to enable sudo security for DispVM templates; service can be installed into template and left unused. o Standalone VMs.
+Plain `vm-boot-protect` makes more sense for these. o Non-Linux VMs (currently unsupported for any mode)

 ### Scope and Limitations